Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ○ Breakdown
 ○ Traces

-And on the next graphic you can see the relationship of one Touchpoint, to a particular Step, on this example; "Pay calculation".
+And on the next graphic you can see the relationship of this Touchpoint of the FRT type, to a particular Step, on this example; "Pay calculation".

 ![image](screenshots/frt_step.png)